kgashok/cukeJava/README.md

 BDD in Java using Cucumber within Eclipse.
 How much more fun can [testing][cukedoc] get?
 Thanks to the information provided by the folks at Merley, the [instructions][guide] really helped.

 Expanded the initial scope to include a String Calculator, based on [jexl][jexl_video].
+A convenient image file of the related artifacts is available [here](helloworld/img/CalculatorCapture.PNG)

 Must expand this to use this [repo](https://github.com/uklimaschewski/EvalEx.git) both for Java and C++ versions.
 Also, this is a good [exercise][grails-spring-cucumber-BDD] as well as a final year project as well.

 ### Links to start Reading